top of page

 .

-Since much of my journey has unfolded under addiction's dark shadow, I am determined to make use of it, as I believe none of our pain will be wasted if we're willing to put it to work.
 Deep roots of empathy and expertise have come to me through 14 years in the trenches of this "cunning, baffling & powerful" diseasewhether by living in a recovery community, sitting in 12 Step circles, managing a recovery program, becoming a licensed professional, or losing my family to addiction.

 Why, you may ask?